 One of the most important and unfortunately difficult parts of being a third party trainer is relating to the trainees during training.
 Trainees don’t want a robot teaching them how to use a new system, but rather someone who can sympathize, and understand the pains and issues they are facing with their new technology.
 Being able to relate to them ensures that trainees feel their voice is heard and allows the trainer to develop a more meaningful relationship.

-The responsibility of training doesn’t just fall on the trainer, but also the trainees.
-Included below are my top three tips for trainees:
+Q: At Harbinger, we know that the responsibility of training doesn’t just fall on the trainer, but also the trainees.
+What would be your top three tips for trainees?

 By participating, trainees will not only help themselves retain knowledge but will also help their classmates to do so as well.
 Best of all, participation empowers the trainees to steer the topic of conversation and learning towards what they are looking for.